Unified InstantSearch for Ecommerce

 On this page

-Helping your clients easily discover you online catalog can contribute immeasurably to the success of your business.
+Helping your users to easily discover your online catalog can contribute immeasurably to the success of your business.
 Algolia provides the speed and relevance to drive that search and discovery.
 Algolia also offers tools and features to help you build a powerful front-end search experience.

 Algolia’s InstantSearch libraries enable you to build a unique and competitive search experience without starting from scratch.
 InstantSearch is a front-end library that contains all necessary components of any great search experience.
 Algolia calls these components widgets.
 Examples include a search bar, results, pagination, various kinds of filters, menus, and more.